 Terraform roots

-Atlas keeps reusable infrastructure logic in shared modules and instantiates that logic from two environment roots.
+Atlas keeps reusable infrastructure logic in shared modules and instantiates that logic from three environment roots.

 Root inventory